amirshojay/music_player/README.md

 - **Change Key**: Dynamically change the key of the melody.
 - **Change Tempo**: Adjust the tempo of the melody in the range of 60 to 240 bpm.
 - **Volume Control**: Increase or decrease the volume, and mute the sound.
-- **Tap Tempo**: Set the tempo using the USER button.

 ## Files
 - `application.c`: Main application code.
-- `canTinyTimber.c` and `canTinyTimber.h`: CAN bus driver files.
-- `sioTinyTimber.c` and `sioTinyTimber.h`: SIO device driver files for the USER button and LED control.
 - `access_diagram.png`: Access diagram illustrating system interactions.
 - `timing_diagram.png`: Timing diagram illustrating the sequence of operations.